1000 Books Before Kindergarten

 It is not as overwhelming as it seems.
 Think of it this way: 3 books a day for 1 year = 1,095 books

 What if I can't find 1,000 different books to read?

 You can read the same book over and over again.
 Repetition is valuable for young learners.
 However, the library has hundreds of books just waiting for you to read!

 What if we are reading chapter books?

 One chapter from a chapter book may count as one book on the tally sheet.
 Some favorite chapter books for 4-5 year old range are Charlotte's Web, Winnie the Pooh, Beverly Cleary books, Paddington Bear, Betsy-Tacy books & Boxcar Children.

 Can my young child be in 1000 Books and the Summer Reading Program?

 Yes, children who have not yet entered Kindergarten may participate in both reading programs.
-However, the prizes and structure for 1000 Books is geared towards children under 5 while the Summer Reading Program is designed for elementary age children.
+However, the prizes and structure for 1000 Books are geared towards children under 5 while the Summer Reading Program is designed for elementary-age children.